 Top 5 Ways to Disable Caps Lock on Windows 11

-Keyboards and keys can sometimes be annoying with repeated characters, stuck keys, unwanted clicks, and more.
+Keyboard keys are not immune to damage, getting stuck, or registering unwanted inputs.
 This might be more prevalent especially if you have an old keyboard.
-Thus disabling a key might help you a lot of annoyances.
+This is where disabling a key might help you out.

-The most affected key seems to be the Caps Lock due to its nature to change the character case.
+The most affected key seems to be the Caps Lock due to its nature and function, that is, to change the character case.
 So if you’re stuck in the same boat, then here’s how you can disable the Caps Lock on Windows 11.

 How to disable the Caps Lock on Windows 11 in 5 ways

 Here are all the ways you can disable the Caps Lock key on Windows 11.
-We recommend you try using the registry hack or your OEM utility to turn off the Caps Lock key natively before opting for a third-party tool.
 Let’s get started.

 Method 1: Using Registry Editor